 - Petsmart, Home Depot or any store that allows well-behaved dogs.

 Although this sounds too good to be true, my personal experience is that when I got Roxie in December of 2013 I was 50 lbs. overweight.
 That’s right, I said it.
-With the help of my beloved pet and Weight Watchers, by July 2014 I’d lost 60 lbs.
-(Nobody said you could do this without watching what you eat.)
-I’m always grateful to Roxie for helping me to get back in shape.
+With the help of my beloved pet and Weight Watchers, (nobody said you could lose weight without watching what you eat), by July 2014 I’d lost 60 lbs.
+I’m always grateful I decided to get a dog like Roxie to help me to get back in shape.